Dr Joan Allen

 HIS 8037 The British Press [MA in British History]

 - Allen J. 'A question of neutrality?
 The politicsof co-operation in north-east England,1881–1926'.
 In: Keith Laybourn and John Shepherd, ed.
 Labour and Working-class Lives: Essays to celebrate the Life and work of Chris Wrigley.
-Manchester: Manchester University Press, 2017, pp.48-67.
+Manchester, UK: Manchester University Press, 2017, pp.48-67.

 - Allen J. 'Uneasy transitions: Irish nationalism, the rise of Labour and the Catholic Herald, 1888-1918'.
 In: Laurence Marley, ed.
 The British Labour Party and Twentieth Century Ireland.
 The cause of Ireland, the cause of Labour.
 Manchester, UK: Manchester University Press, 2015, pp.35-54.